M-arcus/cloudron-docs/docs/documentation/server.md

 Port 202   # Do not use any other port.
 Only this port is not blocked by the Cloudron firewall
 ```

 The SSH service can be restarted using `systemctl restart sshd`.
+Use `ssh -p 202 root@ip` to
+connect to the server.

 ## Debugging